ProgramMax/maxSocket/Documentation/Code/v0/SocketSystem_CreateSocketAndConnect.md

 ## What is it?

-This method will create a socket and connect to the spefied end point.
+This method will create a socket and connect to the specified end point.

 This is a method of [SocketSystem](SocketSystem.md).